-A Level Moving Image Arts Entry Requirements: 7 GCSEs A-C - A good grade in GCSE English / English Literature.
+A Level Moving Image Arts Entry Requirements:

+7 GCSEs A-C - Grade B or above in GCSE English / English Literature.
 A GCSE in Media Studies would be helpful but not essential.

 A Level Performing Arts

 Performing Arts encompasses drama, dance, music and any genre that involves performing to an audience.